jedrzejginter/pathy/README.md

 /**
  * As default export we have a 'pathy' function, that can take an object of options
- * as an argument.
+ * as an argument and return customized library API.
- * To add custom annotations see below example.
  */
 const { applyParams, createRoute } = pathy({
   /**
-   * We define an object of custom annotations.
+   * We define an object of custom types.
-   * Key it the annotation type (here: category) and the value is a RegExp that matches
+   * Key is the type name (here: category) and the value is a RegExp that matches
    * dynamic parameter for routes.
    * Important note is that the whole regex should we wrapped in brackets.
 Also,
    * don't use ^ and $ in your regex, because they will be ignored anyway.
    *
-   * We don't allow overwriting built-in annotations (for now), so if you would for example
+   * We don't allow overwriting built-in types by default, but if you need it,
+   * you can set 'overwiteTypes' option to true.
+Anyway, if you try to add custom 'int'
-   * try to pass custom 'int' annotation, an error will be thrown.
+   * definition, an error will be thrown.
    */
-  annotations: {
+  types: {
-    category: /(apple|banana|orange)/
+    category: /(apple|banana|orange)/,
-  }
+  },
 });

 const url = applyParams("/categories/{fruit:category}", { fruit: "apple" });